 Prerequisite, BUS 4 and 19.
 Continuation of BUS 110.
 Advanced instruction in and practical application of the skills and knowledge needed to be a secretary.
 Class meets five hours a week plus five hours of work experience in an office on campus to be arranged. - 112.
 SECRETARIAL PRACTICE III.
 Five hours credit.

 Prerequisite, BUS 4 and 19.
 Continuation of BUS 111.
 Advanced instruction in and practical application of the skills and knowledge needed to be a secretary.
 Class meets five hours a week plus five hours of work experience in an office on campus to be arranged. - 115.
-BUSINESS CORRESPONDENCE.
+BUSINESS COMMUNICATIONS.
 Three hours credit.
-Basic principles and practices in the preparation of business correspondence are studied and applied. - 127.
-PAYROLL ACCOUNTING.
-Two hours credit.
-Prerequisite, BUS 20.
-A study is made of the laws influencing the payroll records businesses must keep.
-Payroll routine and reports are studied and practiced. - 131.
-BUSINESS LAW I. Two hours credit.
+Prerequisite, BUS I. Basic principles and practices in the preparation of business correspondence are studied and applied. - 120.
+ACCOUNTING PROBLEMS I. Five hours credit.
+Prerequisite, BUS 22.
+This is an advanced course in accounting principles that emphasizes the problems of asset and liability valuation and the related problems of measuring income periodically. - 121.
+ACCOUNTING PROBLEMS II.
+Five hours credit.
+Prerequisite, BUS 22.
+This course includes a study of the accounting problems caused by multiple proprietorship-partnerships, corporations, and business combinations. - 122.
+COST ACCOUNTING.
+Five hours credit.